luisatheodoro/bank-tech-test/README.md

 Tried to follow responsibility principle and each class and method only knows what they need to.

 ## My Structure
-Bank Account - Responsible for managing everything related to a bank account like balance, transactions history and name.
+Bank Account - Responsible for managing everything related to a bank account, I believe balance and the transaction logs should be together inside the bank account.
-Transaction - Responsible to creating individual transaction to be stored in the bank account transactions.
+Transaction - Responsible to creating individual transaction to be stored in the bank account transactions log.
-Date - Responsible for formatting date method.
 Statement - Responsible for formatting and printing the statement.

 ## Cloning the project to your computer